exercism/website-copy/tracks/javascript/exercises/linked-list/mentoring.md

       if (element.next) {
         element.next.prev = element.prev
       } else {
-        this.tail = this.tail.prev
+        this.head = this.head.prev
       }

       if (element.prev) {
         element.prev.next = element.next
       } else {
-        this.head = this.head.next
+        this.tail = this.tail.next
       }

       break